devandres-tech/migohacks-blog/.vercel/output/functions/_render.func/src/content/blog/Naving-variables.md

 ---
+title: "On the Nomenclature of Variables"
 author: Andres Alcocer
 pubDatetime: 2022-06-09T14:30:00.000Z
-title: On the Nomenclature of Variables
 tags:
 	- Naming variables
 description: How to effectively name variables